wechaty/python-wechaty/README.md

 There's a 100 lines class named `Image` in charge of downloading the WeChat image to different sizes.

-It is a great example for demostrating how do we translate the TypeScript to Python in Wechaty Way:
+It is a great example for demonstrating how do we translate the TypeScript to Python in Wechaty Way:

 ### Image Class Source Code

 - TypeScript: <https://github.com/wechaty/wechaty/blob/master/src/user/image.ts>
 - Python: <https://github.com/wechaty/python-wechaty/blob/master/src/wechaty/user/images.py>

-If you are interested with the translation and want to look how it works, it will be a good start from reading and comparing those two `Image` class files in TypeScript and Python at the same time.
+If you are interested in the translation and want to look at how it works, it will be a good start from reading and comparing those two `Image` class files in TypeScript and Python at the same time.

 ## To-do List

 - TS: TypeScript
 - SLOC: Source Lines Of Code

-### Wechaty Modules
+### Wechaty Internal Modules

 1. [ ] Class Wechaty @wj-mCat
     - TS SLOC(1160): <https://github.com/wechaty/wechaty/blob/master/src/wechaty.ts>